AGENDA

 • Millie Dodd shared how new voices can be brought into the consultation process

-Moderated by Steve Quartermain CBE, the panel will then discuss:
+Moderated by Steve Quartermain CBE.

 Local plans: the next generation.How will the next wave of local plans be different and how will they be impacted by strategic plans?